eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 attacks against Wallet Units.
 Particularly:

 1. **DoS protection**.
-The use of the Digital Credentials API should not facilitate Relying Parties to perform Denial of Service attacks against Wallet Units, e.g., by enabling a Relying Party to send multiple invalid requests.
+The use of the Digital Credentials API should not facilitate Attestation Provider or Relying Parties to perform Denial of Service attacks against Wallet Units, e.g., by enabling an Attestation Provider or Relying Party to send multiple invalid requests.
 Similarly, the use of the Digital Credentials API should not enable attackers to block transactions by Relying Parties and Wallet Units